waiwera/waiwera/doc/user/setup_eos.rst

 Relative permeability modification
 ==================================

 For some equations of state, the fluid state can change the effective local relative permeability.
-For example, when the :ref:`supercritical_eos` is used, relative permeabilities may be modified so that they approach simple saturation functions as the critical point is approached.
+For example, when the :ref:`supercritical_water_eos` EOS is used, relative permeabilities may be modified so that they approach simple saturation functions as the critical point is approached.

 This effect can be represented using the **"eos.relative_permeability_modifier"** value.
 This object has a **"type"** string value which determines how the relative permeability is modified according to temperature.
 Its possible values are "none" and "linear".
 If the type is "none", there is no relative permeability modification (the default for most equations of state).